In Georgia, there are two bodies offering regulation of the funeral and cemetery industry within the state.

 All funeral and burial services organizations must be licensed by the state in order to provide those services within the state of Georgia.
 Their licenses must comply with state law and be held active and current to do any type of business concerning funerals or interment of a body.

 The state does allow for the prepayment of funeral services and does allow leeway in its regulations for the benefit of the purchaser, but there are some products in the funerary industry that Georgia specifically asks be listed in full in the contract for prepaid funeral arrangements.

-Prepaid burial plans must have a trust in the name of the client, have full disclosure of all terms and options available and if all options will be available at the time of the client’s demise.
+Prepaid burial plans must have a trust in the name of the client, have full disclosure of all terms and options available.

 Why is Burial Insurance Important?

-For many people, burial insurance must be used, due to health issues, age, or other circumstances that don’t allow for a full, larger face value type of life insurance.
+For many people, burial insurance must be used, due to health issues, age, or other circumstances that don’t allow for a full, larger face value life insurance policy.